 Students will be expected to read assigned text by class time and to be able to participate in class discussions.
 The exams will include all topics discussed in class, and the assigned text.
-Students who miss class meetings will be responsible for getting

-If you have any questions about the class material, please do not hesitate to contact me during my posted office hours.
+Students who miss class meetings will be responsible for getting the lecture notes from their classmates.
+Do not send me an email reques ting lecture material.
+If you anticipate missing class for an ext ended period (out of town emergency, chronic illness, etc.) it will be to your advantage, as well as good courtesy, to keep me informed.
+If you have any questions about the class material, please do not he sitate to contact me during my posted office hours.
 You may also call me at my office outside of the posted hours.
 If you have any questions concerning any material discussed in class or in the text, I strongly encourage you to raise those concerns in class.
 If the scheduled time is not convenient, do not hesitate to make an appointment.
-As long as I am in my office, you are invited to come in and discuss any pertinent issue.
+As long as I amin my office, you are invited to come in and discuss any pertinent issue.
 I welcome and encourage student visits to my office.